KimemiaT/Fundoc/index.md

 The system integrates the following supporting modules for efficacy:

--	**The administrative panel:** This module aids in the management of rights and permissions access through the creation of profiles and user accounts.
+-	**The admin panel:** This module aids in the management of rights and permissions access through the creation of profiles and user accounts.

 -	**Scheme setup module:** this module aids in the implementation or setting up of the Trust Deed and Rules of a pension scheme.